richarddmorey/studentProjectAllocation/README.md

 ## R version (`R/studentAllocation`)

-First, in
-ll the `devtools` package in R. Then use it to install the `studentAllocation` package from this repository:
+First, install the `devtools` package in R. Then use it to install the `studentAllocation` package from this repository:

 ```
 devtools::install_github('richarddmorey/studentProjectAllocation',